 Being ready for a feeding will help you relax.
 And being relaxed will help your let-down reflex, which occurs just before or soon after feeding begins.
 It's helpful to wear a loose blouse or a shirt that can be raised easily.
 If you want more privacy, use a lightweight blanket over your shoulder and chest to cover your breasts and your baby.

-It is likely that you will have to breastfeed around other people, even strangers, when you are feeding your baby on demand.
+It is your choice if you want to breastfeed around other people, when you are feeding your baby on demand.
 In some areas, your right to breastfeed in public is specifically protected by law.
 In other areas, your right to breastfeed in public is protected by the Canadian Charter of Rights and Freedoms.

 To get ready, you can also do things like: